Unfolded Equations for Current Interactions of 4d Massless Fields as a Free System in Mixed Dimensions: Acknowledgments

 \section{Acknowledgments}

 We are grateful to O.~Shaynkman for useful discussions.
 M.V. is grateful for hospitality Theory Division of CERN, where a considerable part of this work was done, and acknowledges a partial support from the Alexander von Humboldt Foundation Grant PHYS0167.
 This research was supported in part by RFBR Grant No 08-02-00963.
+The extension of the original version of the paper by the evaluation of the symmetry parameters of $AdS_4$ currents in Section \ref{symparam} and the trivial gluings in Appendix D was supported by the Russian Science Foundation grant 14-42-00047.

 \newcounter{appendix} {\Alph{appendix}.\arabic{equation}} {\Alph{appendix}.}